nspcc-dev/neo-go/docs/vm.md

 ```

 ## Running programs with arguments
 You can invoke smart contracts with arguments.
-Take the following ***roll the dice*** smartcontract as example.
+Take the following ***roll the dice*** smart contract as an example.

 ```
 package rollthedice